Likoma Island LOCAL’s GUIDE [Things To Do – Facts – Photo Gallery]

 Despite what Malawians and lodge managers say, crocodiles are very common on Lake Malawi, although most of the ones dwelling around Likoma have been shot in the 90s (we personally met the guy who did it).

 They posed a serious threat to the inhabitants of this relatively dense island, but not anymore.
-Small crocs are occasionally seen around the rocky areas, avoid bathing or paddling at night.
+Small crocs are occasionally seen around the rocky areas, avoiding bathing or paddling at night.

 Venomous snakes are present, including the black mamba and other deadly species of cobras, they are occasionally seen by tourists.